Finite convergent presentation of plactic monoid for type C: Preliminaries

+We say that $\Sigma$ is \emph{convergent} if it terminates and it is confluent.
+Note that a terminating $2$-polygraph is convergent if every word admits a unique normal form.

 Two $2$-polygraphs are \emph{ Tietze-equivalent} if they present the same monoid.
-Two finite $2$-polygraphs are Tietze-equivalent if, and only if, they are related by a finite sequence of elementary Tietze transformations: \begin{itemize} \item adjunction or elimination of a $1$-cell $x$ and of a $2$-cell $\alpha: u\dfl x$, where $u$ is a $1$-cell of the $(\Sigma_{1}\setminus\ens{x})^{\ast}$, \item adjunction or elimination of a $2$-cell $\alpha: u\dfl v$ such that $u$ and $v$ are related by a nonoriented sequence of $2$-cells all in $\Sigma_{2}\setminus\ens{\alpha}.$ \end{itemize}
+Two finite $2$-polygraphs are Tietze-equivalent if, and only if, they are related by a finite sequence of elementary Tietze transformations.
+That is, one of the following transformations: \begin{itemize} \item adjunction or elimination of a $1$-cell $x$ and of a $2$-cell $\alpha: u\dfl x$, where $u$ is a $1$-cell of $(\Sigma_{1}\setminus\ens{x})^{\ast}$, \item adjunction or elimination of a $2$-cell $\alpha: u\dfl v$ such that $u$ and $v$ are related by a nonoriented sequence of $2$-cells all in $\Sigma_{2}\setminus\ens{\alpha}.$ \end{itemize}